 Cariocas love to exercise

 People in Rio de Janeiro are very active and fit – you can see lots of people exercising at the beach early in the morning or late in the afternoon (before and after work hours).
-With many beautiful beaches so close to home, it’s no surprise that beach volleyball is one of the favorite sports in Rio.
-Everyone here seems to love playing sports at the beach – beach paddleball (frescobol in Portuguese) and beach volleyball are definitely among the most popular sports.
+With such beautiful beaches so close to home, it is no surprise beach volleyball and footvolley are so popular in Brazil, especially in Rio.

-So, what’s footvolley?
+So, what is footvolley?

 Beach Volleyball in Ipanema

 Study Portuguese in Brazil with Caminhos Language Centre and experience the best Rio de Janeiro has to offer.
-Caminhos offers daily free and fun activities for you to socialise and learn Brazilian Portuguese.
+Caminhos offers daily free and fun activities for you to socialize and learn Brazilian Portuguese.
 Caminhos Language Centre is the number one Portuguese School in Rio de Janeiro according to TripAdvisor.